“Acting Cute” as a Survival Strategy?: Aegyo(애교), Fawning, and EMDR Therapy

 Build fluid flexibility and choice in your responses so that behaviors like aegyo can remain playful or relational rather than becoming protective.

-The main idea is that aegyo, while playful and culturally meaningful, might also hide protective behaviors.
-Even though there is no peer-reviewed research directly linking aegyo to fawning, examining this connection can help us better understand it both clinically and culturally.
 A culturally informed approach to trauma therapy encourages therapists and clients to explore how behaviors that appear playful or relational may also function as adaptive survival strategies shaped by personal experiences, attachment patterns, and cultural background.
-The goal is to deepen understanding while respecting individual choice, identity, and cultural meaning.

-Interested in Learning More?
+Interested in Learning More About EMDR Therapy?

 If you are looking for therapy or are a therapist interested in EMDR, feel free to contact me to talk about how EMDR can help.
 I am an EMDRIA-approved EMDR Certified therapist and Consultant-in-Training.